Testosterone Therapy Helps Men with Low-T Ward Off Prostate Cancer

 This risk appears to be highest in patients suffering from Benign-Prostatic Hyperplasia.

-This means that patients that are already suffering from symptoms of prostate enlargement may experience worsening symptoms.
+This means that patients who are already suffering from symptoms of prostate enlargement may experience worsening symptoms.
 Current hypotheses link BPH to elevated levels of DHT in the bloodstream.

-For patients suffering from Low-T, research suggests that for many patients, Testosterone Replacement Therapy may even have a protective effect against the development of BPH.
+Research suggests that Testosterone Replacement Therapy may even have a protective effect against the development of BPH in patients suffering from low T.

 Can Testosterone Therapy Reduce the Risk of Prostate Cancer in Men With Clinical Hypogonadism?